GENERAL RESOURCES

 - Understanding bleeding disorder pharmacies

-The National Hemophilia Foundation is the national parent organization of which SWOHF is a chapter.
-The NHF puts on a number of great programs every year including an annual meeting each fall.
-The NHF is also a great source of information about bleeding disorders.
+The National Bleeding Disorders Foundation (formerly NHF) is the national parent organization of which SWOHF is a chapter.
+The NBDF puts on a number of great programs every year including an annual meeting each fall.
+The NBDF is also a great source of information about bleeding disorders.
 They have a range of publications and other resources for individuals with bleeding disorders and their families which you can check out here.
-The NHF First Step Program is a stellar resource for families with newly diagnosed children.
+The NBDF First Step Program is a stellar resource for families with newly diagnosed children.

 The Hemophilia Federation of America is a national nonprofit organization that assists and advocates for the bleeding disorders community.
 The HFA is primarily involved with advocacy at the state and national level.